Kaikoura.org

 You can see more of what I have written about since 2010 on my wordpress blog site, including subjects like politics, epistemology and risks and responses.

 Complex systems are always changed by every interaction.
 No set of rules can ever deliver consistent results in all contexts, it takes something much more, it takes responsibility from all of us.
-David Snowden gives a reasonable simple introduction to the management of complexity in his Cynefin Framework.
+David Snowden gives a reasonably simple introduction to the management of complexity in his Cynefin Framework.

 And liberty in action leads to diversity.
 We must all accept the inescapable logic that real liberty results in diversity, and we must accept and respect that diversity (all levels), provided that it is demonstrating appropriate levels of responsibility.
 So nothing simple or easy.